bennettp123/advent-of-code/2015/2015-day07/README.md

 # 2015 day 7

-The example in the instructions imply that the input is ordered such that dependencies are set on lines above.
+The example in the instructions implies that input is ordered such that dependencies are never undefined, as long as the input is processed from top to bottom:

 ```
 123 -> x